-For a short period of time we are making the pdf version of this book available at no charge.
-To download your own fully illustrated copy of this story send us a quick e-mail to firstname.lastname@example.org, or request it in the comments section below, and we will send you the link.
-The paper version of the book is currently being published and will be available shortly.
+For a short period of time we are making the pdf version of this book available for free.
+To download your own fully illustrated copy of this story send us a quick e-mail to email@example.com, follow this link to access the file on drop box, or request it in the comments section below, and we will share the file with you.
+The paper version of the book has now also been published and is available through our online shop or by sending us an e-mail.

 “Why do you always get in such a pickle about everything, Pickle?”
 Teddy snorted at his own cleverness and trotted across the field, black mane flying behind him like a triumphant banner.
 Pickle eyed Teddy head off, feeling like the smaller pony even though he was taller than Teddy.
 Why did he get so upset about everything?